- Cooperative games

-Sunny Games was founded in 2004 to increase the available range of co-operative games in the Netherlands.
+Sunny Games was founded in 2004 to increase the available range of cooperative games in the Netherlands.
 In the beginning this was achieved by importing games from the Canadian publisher Family Pastimes and spreading them in the Netherlands.
-By now, Sunny Games has become a European publisher of 17 co-operative games, most of them in four languages (German, French, English and Dutch) and some are even published with six languages (Polish and Turkish added).
+By now, Sunny Games has become a European publisher of 19 cooperative games, most of them in four languages (German/Spanish, French, English and Dutch) and some are even published with six languages (Polish & Turkish or Hungarian & Hebrew added).

 Nisyros (2016) is the debut of Peter Slaman.
 Peter designs his games with a combination of strategy and a thrilling atmosphere.

-Sunny Games has two permanent freelance designers: Tamara Havik (Antarctica, Home Builders and Parado) and Renske Harkema (ZooMemo).
+Sunny Games has two freelance artists: Tamara Havik (Antarctica, Home Builders and Parado) and Renske Harkema (ZooMemo).
 For Nisyros we have worked with Melchior van Rijn, also known from the beautiful game Kraków 1325 AD.

 Sunny Games is committed to sustainability in three areas:

 - A stable supply of affordable cooperative games.
 Unlike other publishers we keep slow moving titles available.
 Sunny Games grows step by step; this “organic” growth ensures reliability and stability.

 - Sunny Games ensures fair and safe working conditions for all workers.
 Production takes place in European countries with good collective labour agreements.
 Relocation of some production to countries with lower wages will only happen under strict conditions.